A Look at How Oregon’s Unemployment Rate Is CalculatedMay 31, 2022

 Employment-population ratio: the share of the CNP that is employed, expressed as a percent.

 Unemployed: all persons who had no employment during the reference week, but were available for work, and had made specific efforts to find employment at some time during the four-week reference period ending with the reference week.
+Workers expecting to be recalled from temporary layoff are counted as unemployed whether or not they have engaged in a specific job seeking activity.

 Unemployment Rate: the share of the civilian labor force that is unemployed, expressed as a percent.

-There is a common misperception that the unemployment rate is only a count of people who are receiving Unemployment Insurance (UI) Benefits.
+There is a common misperception that the unemployment rate is only a count of people who are receiving Unemployment Insurance (UI) benefits.
 However, an individual is counted as unemployed if they meet the criteria in the above definition, irrespective of their status regarding the collection of UI benefit payments.
 The unemployment rate and labor force data are based primarily on information collected from a survey sample of households (Current Population Survey), an entirely different source of information from UI administrative data sources.

 The Current Population Survey